 14-month post-graduate diploma in social work aimed at working in Children’s Services.

 Step up starts every other year.
-Recruitment has just finished for the course starting in January 2018.
-The next opportunity to apply is likely to be in spring 2019.
+Recruitment has just finished for the course starting in 2019.
+The next opportunity to apply is likely to be in 2021.

 Student’s course fees are funded and they receive a bursary of £19,833 for the duration of the course.